elixirika/supabase-auth-flutter/README.md

-# Flutter Authentication with Supabase
+# Supabase Auth with Flutter

 This is a Flutter application that integrates user authentication using Supabase.
 It leverages the Flutter Auth UI package, which contains pre-built widgets for authenticating users.